switch-model/Switch-USA-PG-ReEDS/README.md

 inputs.
 Most of this is used by the PowerGenome input files that will be stored in the `pg_data` directory (9.2 GB).

-# Install miniconda
-Download and install Miniconda from https://www.anaconda.com/download (you will need to create a login with your email address but don't have to sign up to receive emails.)

-if you already have Miniconda or Anaconda, you can skip ahead.

 # Install VS Code and Python Extensions

 We assume you are using the Visual Studio Code (VS Code) text editor to view and